 With a vision of forging a better environmental future for their kids (the brand’s namesake), they set out to create a system that would encourage consumers “borrow for tomorrow” and reduce packaging waste.

-Blending their backgrounds in tech and hospitality, they developed a borrowable container system with a key twist: elegant, locally made ceramic cups that could be borrowed straight from the café.
+Blending their backgrounds in tech and hospitality, they developed a borrowable container system with a key twist: elegant, insulated stainless steel cups that could be borrowed straight from the café.

 Jeremy and Jonathan believe it’s possible live a sustainable life without trading off on personal style.